efrecon/machinery/README.md

 Finally a key called `project` can be set and is a string.
 It will contain the name of the compose project and will replace the one that usually is extracted from the directory name.

+#### `addendum`

+`addendum` should be a list of dictionary that will, each, reference a program or script to be run once a machine has been completely initialised.

+These dictionaries should at least contain a key called `exec`, which content points to the program or script to run.
+A relative path will be understood as relative to the directory containing the YAML description file for the cluster.

+Additionally, the content of the optional key `args` will be given as arguments when starting the program.
+Finally, if a key called `substitution` is present and set to a positive boolean, substitution will occur in the run script, as for compose files above.

 ## Giving it a quick test